damonlynch/rapid-photo-downloader/README.rst

 Rapid Photo Downloader requires:

- - Python 3.4 or greater
+ - Python 3.4 or greater, and its development headers
  - PyQt_ 5.4 or greater
  - `Python gobject introspection`_ modules:
     - GUdev 1.0